dyo/dyo/README.md

 ## Goals

-Public react compatibility with an [edge](#edge), this means that any react library should work as long as it does not make use of undocumented features for example API's prefixed with `unstable_`.
+Public react compatibility with an [edge](#edge), this means that any react library should work as long as it does not make use of undocumented/public features for example API's prefixed with `unstable_`.

 ## Differences

 #### Custom Reconciler, Config

 There are a few react-like libraries but at the date of this writing DIO might be the only one to afford the ability to create your own renderer.
 Now while both React and DIO expose a way to create your own renderer, there is a difference in how you create this custom renderer.

 While react might exposes a package called `react-reconciler` DIO exposes a public API for this as part of an overloaded `createFactory` API.

-This is coupled with fact that the config structure somewhat differ as do the arguments passed to the methodes implemented – for example react might pass the view instance(in the case of ReactDOM this might be a DOM node) to the method while DIO would pass the related virtual element(s) that have a reference to the DOM node, which you can then extract(by means of a property read), which can be argued gives renderers room to do more with what they have.
+This is coupled with fact that the config structure somewhat differ as do the arguments passed to the methodes implemented – for example react might pass the view instance(in the case of ReactDOM this might be a DOM node) to the method while DIO would pass the related virtual element(s) that have a reference to the DOM node, which you can then extract(by means of a readonly property), which can be argued gives renderers room to do more with what they have.

 All in all it is easy for DIO to consume the react reconcilers config, so the plan is that once the `react-reconciler` package is considererd stable by the React team DIO is in a position to consume the sementics of its config.